galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 ![VGP pipeline schematic showing steps from genome profiling, to hifiasm contigging, to bionano scaffolding, to HiC scaffolding.](../../images/vgp_assembly/vgp_pipeline_2.0_current.png "VGP Pipeline 2.0.
 The pipeline starts with reference-free genome profiling using k-mers.
 Then HiFi reads are assembled into contigs using hifiasm, along with additional phasing data if available.
 If false duplicates are detected in QC, then the contigs undergo purging.
 Afterwards, scaffolding takes place with optical maps (if available) and Hi-C data.")

-With the aim of making it easier to understand, the training has been organized into three main sections: genome profile analysis, assembly with hifiasm, and scaffolding.
-Additionally, the **assembly with hifiasm** section has two possilbe paths in this tutorial: solo contigging or HiC-phased contigging.
+This training has been organized into four main sections: genome profile analysis, assembly of {HiFi} reads with hifiasm, scaffolding with Bionano optical maps, and scaffolding with {Hi-C} data.
+Additionally, the **assembly with hifiasm** section has two possible paths in this tutorial: solo contigging or HiC-phased contigging.

 # Get data